jujmart/Waveform/README.md

 const response = await dispatch(uploadSongThunk(data, songData));
 ```

-Our thunk will make a post request to our Flask backend sending the song data as a file rather than JSON.
+Our thunk will make a post request to our Flask backend, sending the song data as a file rather than JSON.

 ```javascript
 export const uploadSongThunk = (payload, songData) => async (dispatch) => {